liquicode/lib-mrpc/lib-mrpc/lib-mrpc.md

 In many instances, these service providers require the inclusion of third-party libraries to implement the underlying transport mechanism.

+- `HttpServiceProvider`:
+- `SocketIOServiceProvider`:
 - `AmqpLibServiceProvider`:
 	Service `Endpoints` are invoked remotely via a message queue supporting the [amqp](https://www.amqp.org/) v0.9.1 protocol.
 	Requires the [amqplib/amqp.node](https://github.com/squaremo/amqp.node) third-party library.
 	Tested with [RabbitMQ](https://www.rabbitmq.com/).

+## The Service Provider Interface

+`function ...ServiceProvider( ServiceName, Options )`

+- Constructor function of a Service Provider implementation.
+- Returns a newly created instance of the requested service provider.
+- `ServiceName`: A name for the service, shared by `Endpoint` code and calling code.
+- `Options`: Service provider specific options. e.g. connection info, etc.

+`async function OpenPort()`

+- Performs any work needed to initialize the transport mechanism and begin receiving requests.

+`async function ClosePort()`

+- Shuts down any transport mechanisms in place and releases any remaining resources.

+`async function AddEndpoint( EndpointName, CommandFunction )`

+- Used by "server" code to host `Endpoints`.
+- `EndpointName`: The unique name of this endpoint within this service.
+- `CommandFunction`: The function to execute when this endpoint is called.

+`async function DestroyEndpoint( EndpointName )`

+- Removes an endpoint from this service.

+`async function CallEndpoint( EndpointName, CommandParameters, ReplyCallback = null )`

+- Used to invoke an `Endpoint` by the (client) calling code.
+- `EndpointName`: The name of the endpoint on this service to call.
+- `CommandParameters`: The parameters to pass to this endpoint.
+- `ReplyCallback`: The function to execute when the reply from the endpoint has been received.
+	If this is `null`, then no reply will be waited for and the function will return as soon as the message has been sent.

 # Endpoints